 - When the players are done, the round ends.
 Action tiles are returned to the action board and the starting player token moves to the other player.

-There are combinations of the above, plus things like building walls, not to mention that some actions cost resources and that you often have a choice of several actions from the same action tile.
+There are combinations of the above, plus things such as constructing walls, not to mention that some actions cost resources and that you often have a choice of several actions from the same action tile.
 Some are more effective, but also more expensive.

 If you have a room built on space (which costs resources), you can activate it by taking a room activation action tile.
 Rooms usually give more powerful combos, like transforming one resource into another (bakehouse makes food and gold from emmer – an ancient form of grain).

 There are also special rooms, which have passive abilities that you don’t have to specifically activate.
 They always give you a bonus.

 Besides their resource cost, rooms also have wall requirements, meaning that you have to have a certain arrangement of walls around a tile before you can build them.
 Some very valuable rooms, like the Dungeon, have to be fully enclosed.
 You can build walls from the appropriate action board tile, and you can raze them after the rooms are built (this part kills the immersion slightly).

 Each room has a victory point value.
 These are added together after round 8 and, together with your amount of gold, form your score for the game.

 Review – What do I think about it?

 Anyone can learn Cave vs Cave in a matter of minutes.
 The core principles are straightforward and easy to understand.
 But playing and playing well are two very different matters.